 Having this kind of data-driven, integrated approach to practice management is an essential strategy for physicians in the unpredictable world of healthcare.
 Emergency physician groups need to be nimble and rapidly adjust their schedules as conditions change, eliminating any guesswork that could result in higher overall costs.
 In addition to coverage planning, a partner like R1 provides revenue cycle and practice management services that create the automated workflows and necessary system integration needed to drive enhancements in patient satisfaction, quality and performance, while also enabling emergency physician groups to gain better visibility into the financial, clinical and operational sides of their businesses.
 Leveraging technology in a way that enhances patient quality care – right staff at the right time for the right patient – and balances physician workload/overall costs is a significant value add that emergency physician groups can no longer afford to go without.

-Steve Queen is Vice President, Hospital-Based Physicians at R1.
+Author Bio: Steve Queen is Vice President, Hospital-Based Physicians at R1.

 © 2021 R1 RCM, Inc. All rights reserved.